 We’ve entered October, which means we’ve popped the clutch on our annual Shift Into Winter campaign.
 Over the next few weeks, the Ministry of Transportation and Infrastructure and the rest of the Winter Driving Safety Alliance will be helping you prepare yourself and your vehicle for the wintry road ahead.

 Winter causes dangerous conditions that require preparation, knowledge and skill to navigate safely.
 Snow, ice, slush, rain, and fog affect driving conditions in different ways, and rapid changes in elevation can make British Columbia’s highway conditions unpredictable.

 The statistics don’t lie: driving in winter is more dangerous than any other time of year.
 Not slowing down and driving to conditions is the most common cause of incidents.
-According to a five-year average (2007-2011) from ICBC, the number of vehicle incidents in B.C. jumps from 149 in October to 289 in December.
+According to a five-year average (2015-2019) from ICBC, the number of vehicle incidents in BC jumps from 99 in September to 220 in December.

-It’s no wonder that in the Southern Interior, the number of incidents almost triples from an average of 33 in October to 109 in December.
+It’s no wonder that in the Southern Interior, casualty crashes increase nearly fourfold from approximately 22 in September to 79 in December.
 But whether drivers face an influx of snow and ice, or rain and fog, winter is a challenge across the province:

-- Lower Mainland: Crashes increase 46 per cent from about 61 in October to 89 in December.
+- Lower Mainland – Casualty crashes increase 48 per cent from approximately 50 in September to 74 in December.